maulafaza/Coding-Standards/html/coding-style-guide/README.md

 >
 >Bagus wants to mark this as *optional*.
 He wants to ommit the closing tags (since it has no-effect on void elements) but his editor does auto-closing on this (but can be adjusted, Atom is editable :D).
 >
+>Let's discuss this... what do you think?
+>

 ### Attributes and Tags